Sa3JPark/Odyssey/README.md

 - Attack:
 - - Press Z to unleash your character's primary attack on enemies.

--Power-ups:
+- Power-ups:
 Collect various power-ups to enhance your abilities:
-Health Boost: Replenishes your character's health.
+1) Health Boost: Replenishes your character's health.
-Score Booster: Multiplies your score for a limited time.
+2) Score Booster: Multiplies your score for a limited time.
-Nuke: Wipes out all enemies on the screen.
+3) Nuke: Wipes out all enemies on the screen.

--Change Movement Speed:
+- Change Movement Speed:
 Adjust your character's speed using dedicated buttons for a strategic advantage.
 Next Room: